shainanigans/feed-reader-testing/README.md

 The following tests test future features that have not yet been developed (test-driven development):
 * Load more button: has loaded more entries
+  * Feature description: A "Load More" button should be added below the existing entries.
+When clicked, more entries will load above the button and the button will move down to the bottom of the extended entry list.
 * Header title: links to feed home page
+  * Feature description: The header title should have a link inside the `h1` tags that, when clicked, takes the user to the feed's home page.

 ##About
 This project is part of Udacity's Front-End Web Developer Nanodegree.
 It focuses on testing using the Jasmine testing framework.